TAVALISSE® (fostamatinib disodium hexahydrate) is a potent and selective oral spleen tyrosine kinase (SYK) inhibitor.

 In May 2018, TAVALISSE was approved by the U.S. Food and Drug Administration (FDA) for use in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.
 The patent for TAVALISSE expires in 2026, with an anticipated extension for patent restoration to 2032.
 We plan to take advantage of this long window of exclusivity and further explore its potential.

-Currently, TAVALISSE is in late-stage clinical development in warm antibody autoimmune hemolytic anemia (AIHA) and Rigel expects to launch a Phase 3 clinical trial for the treatment of hospitalized COVID-19 patients in the fourth quarter of 2020.
+Currently, TAVALISSE is in late-stage clinical development in warm antibody autoimmune hemolytic anemia (AIHA) and Rigel has launched a Phase 3 clinical trial for the treatment of hospitalized COVID-19 patients.

 Autoimmune Hemolytic Anemia (AIHA)